zschaub/Data-Mining-Credit-Fraud/README.md

 ### For Data Mining-COMP-7800-01
 ### By: Brian Zschau

-The paper that goes along with this notebook can be found [here](https://github.com/zschaub/Data-Mining-Credit-Fraud/blob/main/Research%20Paper.pdf)
+The paper that goes along with this notebook can be found [here](https://github.com/zschaub/Data-Mining-Credit-Fraud/blob/main/Research%20Paper.pdf).

 This is a ipython notebook that explores different models and there effectiveness at detecting credit card fraud.

 We will be using the dataset found [here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
 This dataset has 284,807 tranactions with 492 fradulent transactions making the dataset unbalanced.
 Due to confidentiality issues the data only containes time and amount columns and the rest of the columns have been transformed using PCA.

 I will be doing two experiments, first I will be comparing four different algorithms to see how they do at credit card fraud detection.
-These algorithms are Decision Trees, Logistic Regression, Random Forest, and Nerual Networks.Next I will be undersampling the data to make it more balanced and seeing if the model preforms better
+These algorithms are Decision Trees, Logistic Regression, Random Forest, and Nerual Networks.Next I will be undersampling the data to make it more balanced and seeing if the model preforms better.

 ## Instructions